 Nigeria’s government has been criticized for sometimes doing too little to rein in Boko Haram, and sometimes too much.
-President Goodluck Jonathan didn’t speak publicly about the abducted schoolgirls for almost three weeks and failed to take quick action to seek their release.
+Outgoing President Goodluck Jonathan didn’t speak publicly about the schoolgirls for almost three weeks after they were abducted and failed to take quick action to seek their release.
 At times, the Nigerian security forces have matched the rebels in their brutality.
-In March 2014, Amnesty International accused them of “uncontrolled reprisals” including extrajudicial executions, and called for investigations into possible war crimes.
-The allegations make it complicated for outsiders to get more involved in what could become a human-rights quagmire.
+Amnesty International accused them of “uncontrolled reprisals” in March 2014, including extrajudicial executions, and called for investigations into possible war crimes.
+The allegations make it complicated for outsiders to get more involved in what could become a human-rights quagmire, though a change of government after Nigeria’s peaceful March election helps clear the way for more international help.
 With the roots of the conflict in poverty and inequality, it will take much more than a hashtag to defuse Boko Haram.